-Director Qualifications and experience Special responsibilities Interest in shares at 30 June 2018 KARL JACOBY (Executive Chairman) Grad Dip Bus Admin, FAICD Karl is an active business, property and angel investor.
-Karl has a Graduate Diploma in Management, is a Fellow of the Australian Institute of Company Directors.
+Director Qualifications and experience Special responsibilities Interest in shares at 30 June 2019 KARL JACOBY (Executive Chairman) Grad Dip Bus Admin, FAICD Karl is an active business, property and angel investor.
+Karl has a Graduate Diploma in Management and is a Fellow of the Australian Institute of Company Directors.
 Executive Director Karl was appointed Chairman on close of the 2012 AGM.
 45,519,378 ordinary shares ANDREW CAMPBELL BSc(Hons), MBA MACS (Snr) Andrew has an extensive technology and investment background.
 Currently Andrew is engaged with development and investment in businesses within emerging technology/application spaces.
-Non-executive Director from 27 August 2014 Member of Audit Committee.
+Non-executive Director Chair of Audit Committee.
 Member of Remuneration Committee.
-3,254,101 ordinary shares ANASTASIA ELLERBY BBUS, MBA Anastasia is a graduate of business from Griffith University and Bond University where she received her MBA with Distinction.
+3,281,309 ordinary shares ANASTASIA ELLERBY BBUS, MBA Anastasia is a graduate of business from Griffith University and Bond University where she received her MBA with Distinction.
 Anastasia is an active member in a number of community organisations, has served on boards for tech start up's and educational facilities.
-Non-executive Director from 1 July 2018 Member of Remuneration Committee.
+Non-executive Director Chair of Remuneration Committee.
 Nil ordinary shares MARK GILL BE(HONS) Mark is one of the three founders of Brisbane Venture Capital Fund Manager, Talu Ventures.
 He has almost 30 years of experience in the technology sector including ten years in venture capital investing, with a strong background in hardware and software engineering.
-Non-executive Director from 1 July 2018 Member of Audit Committee Nil ordinary shares BRUCE SCOTT FAICD Bruce is a director of NBC Capital.
-His career spans 25 years in stock-broking, corporate advisory and as a private equity investor.
-Bruce has invested in over 35 private firms during the last 19 years.
-He is the Managing Director and Chief Investment Officer of NBC Capital.
-Non-executive Director from 1 April 2013 Resigned 2 April 2018 7,621,949 ordinary shares JOHN LEMON BA, LLB(Hons), Grad Dip AppFin, Grad.Dip.
-AppCorpGov, AGIA John is a professional consultant providing company secretary and director service.
-Non-executive Director from 2 April 2018 Resigned 1 July 2018 33,334 ordinary shares
+Non-executive Director Member of Audit Committee Nil ordinary shares